Garshom

 Garshom is a 1999 Indian Malayalam-language film, directed by P. T. Kunju Muhammed.
 The film stars Murali, Urvashi, Madhu and Siddique in the lead roles.
 The film has musical score by Ramesh Narayan.
 It was the debut film of noted lyricist Rafeeq Ahammed.
 It won the John Abraham Award for Best Malayalam Film in 1998.

 Plot

-Nasseruddin is a straightforward man who has returned to India from the Gulf after spending 12 years doing hard labour.
-He hasn't been able to save up much for his wife, mother and two children.
-However, he has a very positive, calm mindset and tries doing business.
+Nasseruddin is a straightforward man who has returned to India after spending 12 years doing hard labour in Arab states in the Persian Gulf.
+He hasn't been able to save much for his wife, mother and two children.
+However, he has a very positive, calm mindset and tries to start a business.
 His relatives are not keen to help him, although they are rich.
-A financial divide clearly appears between his family and their relatives leading to stressful situations for his children, wife and himself.
+A financial divide clearly appears between his family and their relatives, leading to stressful situations for his children, wife and himself.

 Being a very truthful and straightforward person, he loses his business.
-He is arrested by the police for failure to repay a bank loan as well.
+He is also arrested by the police for failure to repay a bank loan.
 After being bailed out, depressed and dejected, he returns home where his wife consoles him.
 His mother suggests that he head back to the Gulf to look for work, which he does.